-Professor Daniel Kelly is currently EONS President, serving from 2015-2017.
+Professor Daniel Kelly is currently EONS Past-President, serving from 2015-2017.
 He has been on the EONS Executive Board since 2007.
 He worked clinically in intensive care, hospice & acute oncology settings, including specialist training at the Royal Marsden Hospital.
 He was then Lecturer in Cancer Nursing at the Royal Marsden and Senior Nurse for Research & Development at University College Hospitals London, and completed a PhD at London University on the impact of prostate cancer.
 He is now Royal College of Nursing Chair of Nursing Research at Cardiff University.

 + View Daniel’s profile on LinkedIn

 + View Daniel’s profile on ResearchGate